 The more points, the better, with a total of five points being the most he can earn.
 If, however, he obtains a moving violation or suspension, not only will he forfeit the ability to add a point to his license, but he will also incur a loss in points.
 The type of violation will determine how many points he loses.

 Example of losing points on your driving record

 Let’s say you have been driving in the state of Virginia with a valid Virginia driver’s license for four years and you have had no violations or suspensions; this means you will have a point balance of +4.
 During your 5th year of driving, however, you get a speeding ticket for driving 7 mph over the speed limit; this has a point deduction rate of 3, so your new point balance will be +1.
 During your 6th year of driving, you get a ticket for tailgating, which has a point deduction rate of 4, so your new point balance is -1.

 How long does it take for demerit points to be removed?

 When you obtain a traffic violation or suspension, the demerit points will remain on your driving record for two years; this two-year mark is from the date the offense was committed.

-It is important to note that there is a difference between the date a person commits the offense and the date in which he or she was convicted.
+It’s important to note that there is a difference between the date a person commits the offense and the date in which they were convicted.